-- Applicants in receipt of a postgraduate research EUCLID offer are given one month to respond to the offer via the ‘Respond to Offer’ link of their MyEd portal.
+- Applicants in receipt of a PGR offer (in EUCLID) are given one month to respond to the offer via the ‘Respond to Offer’ link of their MyEd portal.

 - This page provides additional advice about studentships, the award of studentships, payment of fees, matriculation etc.

 - Where an applicant has been selected for a postgraduate scholarship award, this information will be included as part of the EUCLID offer.